priyanmuthu/cse291-wiki/Reading-List.md

 ### Week 3: Brahma
 Jha, Gulwani, Seshia, Tiwari: [Oracle-guided component-based program synthesis](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/icse10_synthesis.pdf).
 ICSE’10

+* What does Brahma use as behavioral constraints / user interaction mode?
+Structural constraints?
+Search strategy?
+* Is it possible to specify Brahma's structural constraints in the SyGuS format (as a grammar)?
+Is yes, show a small example.
+If no, explain why.
+* Consider the following modification of Brahma's synthesis problem: you are given `N` components, but your program is only allowed to use any `K` of them (`K <= N`).
+How would you modify the SMT encoding in section 4.1 to enforce this restriction?

 ### Week 4: Sketch
 Solar-Lezama: [Program sketching](https://link.springer.com/content/pdf/10.1007%2Fs10009-012-0249-7.pdf).
 STTT’13